jasonzm46/prodigyapi/source/index.html.md

 meta:
   - name: description
-    content: Documentation for the Kittn API
+    content: Documentation for the Prodigy API
 ---

-# Introduction
+# Prodigy API Documentation

 Welcome to the Kittn API!
 You can use our API to access Kittn API endpoints, which can get information on various cats, kittens, and breeds in our database.